 People working in zoos, sanctuaries and wildlife parks need skills and knowledge in animal welfare, enrichment, nutrition, habitat design and behavioural conditioning to support the mental and physical health of animals.
 Their job role also involves supporting scientific research and conservation through breeding programs and providing information and education programs to the public about environmental and animal conservation actions.
 Specialist skills are needed as job tasks vary depending on the size and type of the animal and how it interacts with its physical and social environment.
-As such, zookeepers and animal carers need to understand and be skilled at providing conditioning is also important so that animals can be handled safely with minimal stress during regular health assessments and veterinary checks which also minimises risk to those workers handling the animals.
+As such, zookeepers and animal carers need to understand and be skilled at providing enrichment to ensure the animal's optimal psychological and physiological wellbeing.
+Behavioural conditioning is also important so that animals can be handled safely with minimal stress during regular health assessments and veterinary checks which also minimises risk to those workers handling the animals.